Quandela/Perceval/docs/source/providers.rst

 Note: while using a Jupyter Notebook for convenience python objects are kept alive and we recommand using directly ``start`` and ``stop`` methods.

-From a session, you can instantiate a ``Remote Processor`` linked to the session:
+From a session, you can instantiate a ``RemoteProcessor`` linked to the session:

 >>> processor = session.build_remote_processor()